aws-samples/sample-ai-powered-sdlc-patterns-with-aws/requirement-and-planning/amazon-q-business-project-management/analyse-customer-feedbacks/README.md

 aws iam delete-role --role-name QBusiness-WebExperience-${APP_NAME}
 ```

-## 7. Security
+## Security

 _See CONTRIBUTING for more information._

-## 8. License
+## License

 _This library is licensed under the MIT-0 License.
 See the LICENSE file._

-## 9. Disclaimer
+## Disclaimer

-_"The solution architecture sample code is provided without any guarantees, and you're not recommended to use it for production-grade workloads.
+_The solution architecture sample code is provided without any guarantees, and you're not recommended to use it for production-grade workloads.
 The intention is to provide content to build and learn.
-Be sure of reading the licensing terms."_
+Be sure of reading the licensing terms._